 Fear of what?

 If they were afraid of Ayxin, they would not have accosted her like this.

-She traced their eyes until their line of sight converged on the speaker, who looked to be in his late twenties.
-The man had the bearing of an alpha male - broad-chested, well-muscled, confident; possessing a cruel, crow-like glint in the recess of his small, beady eyes.
+She traced their eyes until their line of sight converge on the speaker, who looked to be in his late twenties.
+The man had the bearing of an alpha male—broad-chested, well-muscled, confident, possessing a cruel, crow-like glint in the recess of his small, beady eyes.
 Ayxin recognised the bearing; the man was an opportunistic hunter.

 "I was resting until you disturbed me," Ayxin stated the facts.
 "Go away."